 In this section, we present adjusted comparisons of per-student spending in district schools and charter schools.
 The adjusted comparisons of spending account for differences across schools in the types of students served, school characteristics (grades served and school size), and other contextual factors (geographic location).
 We make these adjustments by first using a regression model that includes only district schools.
 This regression model is used to estimate how spending in district schools varies according to the factors included in the model.
-We then use the regression results to predict what spending would be in each charter school if it were treated as a district school but retaining the characteristics of the particular charter school.44 This predicted spending amount represents the spending in district schools.
+We then use the regression results to predict what spending would be in each charter school if it were treated as a district school but retaining the characteristics of the particular charter school.
+This predicted spending amount represents the spending in district schools with otherwise similar student populations, characteristics, and context to the charter schools.
 Exhibit D2 in Appendix D shows the regression results used to predict this "as if district" spending.

-44 As one exception to retaining the characteristics of charter schools, for charters with less than typical enrollment we predicted charter school spending as if those charter schools were the average size of district schools given the grades served by the charter school.
+&lt;sup>44 As one exception to retaining the characteristics of charter schools, for charters with less than typical enrollment we predicted charter school spending as if those charter schools were the average size of district schools given the grades served by the charter school.
 This is because, unlike district schools, which may not have a choice regarding the size of their schools, the size of charter schools is at least, in part, a function of the charter school choosing to be a given size.
 Therefore, we chose to set school size for small charters at a value typical to that of district schools.